Sunday, July 30, 2017

 “Cleanliness is indeed next to Godliness.” ― John Wesley

-Before we moved to Africa, Karen and John both were trained by a group called Lifewater out of California to teach sanitation and hygiene.
-Since we have been here, we have taught (often with the help of American mission workers) almost forty of these three-day seminars, both here at the mission and in the villages.
+Before we moved to Africa, Karen and John were both trained by a group called Lifewater out of California to teach sanitation and hygiene.
+Since we have been here, we have taught (often with the help of American mission workers like Martha McCandless and Amy Buckingham) almost forty-five of these three-day seminars, both here at the mission and in the villages.
 Some workshops were taught in churches from Mwanza to the Kenya border and some in old cotton storage buildings and wherever we could gather the people together.
-Some of the things covered were where to put the latrine, the fly cycle, nutrition, how to rehydrate babies with diarrhea, and how to keep hands and bodies clean.
+Some of the things covered are where to put the latrine, the fly cycle, nutrition, how to rehydrate babies with diarrhea, and how to keep hands and bodies clean.
 We forget sometimes, that almost none of the people living around us have showers or running water.
 Almost everyone has to get water from wells and bring it to their homes in buckets.
 Some homes have wells, but they still have to draw the water up in buckets on ropes.